 Target is a great store to shop at if you know what you’re doing, and with that, I mean knowing how to use your coupons correctly and what to look for while shopping.
 Here are a few tips you should be aware of before going into Target:

 Target offers in-store coupons that can be stacked with manufacturer’s coupons for more savings!
-Please note that most of these coupons state ‘Limit 1 per transaction’, so keep that in mind.
-Target accepts one manufacturer coupon and one Target coupon for the same item (unless prohibited), as stated in their corporate policy, so if you have issues, be sure to point this out to the cashier.
+Please note that most of these coupons state ‘Limit one coupon or offer per guest’, so keep that in mind.
+Target accepts one manufacturer coupon and one Target coupon for the same item, as stated in their corporate policy, so if you have issues, be sure to point this out to the cashier.

 If you have a coupon for $1 off any Reach product and the floss is only $0.97, the coupon may be adjusted down according to the coupon policy.
 Target does not accept coupons from other retailers, or coupons for products not carried in Target stores.

-When you’re shopping, look for red clearance stickers, peelie and tearpad coupons, price cuts, gift card promotions, special purchase deals, and other discounts.
+When you’re shopping, look for red clearance stickers, peelie coupons, price cuts, gift card promotions, special purchase deals, and other discounts.
 Combine these kinds of sales and you’ll be able to score some great deals!
-If you aren’t sure if something is participating in a price cut, gift card promotion or special purchase deal, take the item to the price scanner, and on the screen it will tell you if it is participating.
+If you aren’t sure if something is participating in a price cut or special purchase deal, take the item to the price scanner, and on the screen it will tell you if it is participating.

 Be sure to keep your eyes peeled for Target gift card deals while you’re flipping through the ad or shopping in the store!
 These gift card promotions may last for a week, month, or even longer.
 They may be posted inside the store, but not in the weekly ad.
 To get the gift card, you usually have to buy certain participating products, and the cashier will be prompted to scan a gift card at the register.
 You will NOT be able to use this gift card on that purchase.
 And unlike Register Rewards, you can roll gift card deals as many times as you’d like.